-If you’re trying to sell a product or service, be sure to make use of visuals to allow readers to better visualize what they should expect.
+If you’re trying to sell a product or service, be sure to make use of visuals to allow readers to better visualize what they should expect, which avoids common flyer design mistakes.
 Studies have suggested that visual stimulation, by featuring something appealing, is one of the main triggers for people to engage.
 After all, few people would have the attention span to read through a flyer that has nothing but words on it.

 Even after you have decided to incorporate images in your flyer, it is crucial that they be of high resolution and quality.
 People are much more likely to take your flyers seriously when the image is clear and concise as compared to blurry and irrelevant pictures.
 This helps them paint a picture in their minds and draw a positive response.